bodsch/ansible-fail2ban/README.md

 * ArchLinux
 * Debian based
-    - Debian 10 / 11
+    - Debian 10 / 11 / 12
-    - Ubuntu 20.04
+    - Ubuntu 20.04 / 22.04

-* RedHat based
-    - Alma Linux 8
-    - Rocky Linux 8
-    - OracleLinux 8
+> **RedHat-based systems are no longer officially supported!
+May work, but does not have to.**

 ## Role Variables